IN THIS CHAPTER

 WHERE condition ;

-clause may be simple or arbitrarily complex.
-You may join multiple conditions together by using the logical connectives AND
+The condition in the WHERE clause may be simple or arbitrarily complex.
+You may join multiple conditions together by using the logical connectives AND, OR, and NOT (which I discuss later in this chapter) to create a single condition.

-The following are some typical examples of WHERE
+The following are some typical examples of WHERE clauses:

 WHERE CUSTOMER.CustomerID = SALES.CustomerID